stolostron/acm-aap-aas-operations/cluster-bootstrap/README.md

 ### Deployment:
 1. Replace the `VAULT_ADDRESS` and `VAULT_TOKEN` in `cluster-bootstrap/openshift-gitops/config/argocd.yaml` with the Vault service address and read only auth token from above doc.
 Please take care of using the correct env values for your deployment.
-   * Dev is for development env usage.
-2. Deploy the stacks:
-   * For bootstrap a development env without alert forwarding, run `make deploy-dev-noalerts`.
-   * For bootstrap development env, run `make deploy-dev`.
-   * For bootstrap development env based on private cluster, run `make deploy-dev-private`.
+2. Run `make deploy-testing` to deploy a testing hub cluster.

-### How to setup your own cluster for testing
+### How to setup your own customized config cluster for testing
 1. Prepare your own OCP cluster, current you could resume one quickly from AWS cluster pool
 2. Fork the repo and update all the `repoURL` in `application.yaml` under `./cluster-bootstrap/argocd-apps/local` with your forked URL
 3. Fill in your tokens in `./scripts/local-install.env`.
 Notes: Please keep the quotes mark.